wpmetabox/docs/_docs/fields/osm.md

 Name | Description
 --- | ---
+`std` | Default location of the map when loaded.
+Format `'53.346881,-6.258860'` (latitude, longitude).
+If missing, the field will show Dublin, Ireland.
 `language` | Language for more accurate auto-complete results.
 Accepts standard rfc2616 `accept-language` string or a simple comma separated list of [language codes](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).
 Optional.
 `region` | Limit search results to a specific country (or a list of countries).
 Accepts [ISO 3166-1alpha2 code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 Optional.
 `address_field` | The ID of address field.
 For multiple address fields, enter field IDs separated by comma.
 Required.